I am a law student interested in commercial litigation.

 Before law school, I enjoyed a career in libraries and information management.
 I continue to mentor librarians interested in nontraditional careers and proudly serve as a Trustee at my local library.

 My personal commitment to accessibility, inclusion, and open government led me to public libraries and disability policy.

 English is my third language – as a native Portuguese and Spanish speaker, I specialize in communicating with Latino audiences, particularly the so-called “1.5 generation.”
-I am trained as a museum evaluator, and have a background in market research with Latin Americans, which has prepared me to conduct surveys and provide professional translation in all three languages.
-After a year of experience working on a National Science Foundation grant at the Oregon Museum of Science and Industry, I decided to pursue a master’s degree in library and information science.
-This degree program helped me to blend my interest in education evaluation and assessment with my previous work experience ensuring HIPPA compliance supporting Title V Maternal and Child Health Block Grant programs in a research hospital setting.
+I am trained as a museum evaluator and market researcher, and have experience designing and conducting surveys and providing professional translation and localization services in these languages.
+After working as an exhibit evaluator at the Oregon Museum of Science and Industry, I decided to pursue a master’s degree in library and information science because of my interest in data management.
+This degree program helped me to blend my interest in education evaluation and assessment with my previous work experience ensuring HIPPA compliance and data (prior to OMSI, I supported Title V Maternal and Child Health Block Grant programs in a research hospital setting).

-I have experience supporting academic research: during the 2013-2014 academic year, I was a graduate research assistant at Catholic University.
+I also have experience supporting formal academic research: during the 2013-2014 academic year, I was a graduate research assistant at Catholic University.
 From 2010-2012, I worked on a multi-year National Science Foundation grant conducting research with human subjects at the Oregon Museum of Science and Industry, where I was responsible for all aspects of liaising with an external IRB.
 I have prepared reports for NEH and NSF grants.

 I am happy to serve as a reviewer for any projects in the field of libraries, museums and informal education (particularly for STEM projects).
-Please email me (email@example.com) if you would like my CV.
+Please email me (anita @ anitalife.com) if you would like my CV.